 I give lessons in electric guitar, acoustic guitar, bass guitar, banjo, mandolin, harmonica and ukulele in my studio in Harlow, Essex.
 I tutor all ages from beginner to advanced in pop, rock, blues, country and folk styles.
-I am a member of the Registry of Guitar Tutors and I teach RGT Electric and Acoustic Exams up to Grade 5.
+I am a member of the Registry of Guitar Tutors and Have taught RGT Electric and Acoustic Exams up to Grade 8.
 My fees are £25 an hour.

 I am a great believer in teaching students what they want to know as well as what I think they need to know.
 Each lesson is tailored for the student’s needs at that time.
 He or she may be a complete beginner, struggling to play basic chords or an advanced player seeking to explore improvisational techniques.
 Music theory is also covered, again dependent on the student’s realistic need.
 Where appropriate, students are given clearly typed chord and scale diagrams, along with written transcripts and audio recordings of songs/exercises they are working on.
 This is important in enabling them to practice efficiently between lessons.